anirban99/spring-boot-examples/README.md

 ### Spring Boot examples

-This repository contains spring boot example using Java and Kotlin
+This repository contains examples for Spring-based applications using Java and Kotlin.